Production Bios & Headshots

 Kylee Kolesar is making her third appearance with Merlyn Productions.

-She made her live theatre début as Princess Genevieve in “Puss in Boots” at the 2018 Winnipeg Fringe Festival, and returned to the show in Autumn for its extended November run.
+Her live theatre début was as Princess Genevieve in “Puss in Boots” at the 2018 Winnipeg Fringe Festival — a role to which she returned in November for the show's extended run at the Forrest Nickerson Theatre.

 In the local film scene, Kylee has been actively involved in background roles.